 See more examples of sexploitation ads deemed not sexualised here

-18) ASB routinely dismisses complaints for highly sexualized advertising material because there is no explicit nudity
+18) Ad Standards routinely dismisses complaints for highly sexualised advertising material because there is no explicit nudity

-Time and again the ASB have indicated their failure to grasp the concepts of objectification and sexualisation, what they are, what it means for women and for children exposed to a steady stream of media and images depicting women as sexual objects for men’s use and entertainment.
+Time and again the Ad Standards have indicated their failure to grasp the concepts of objectification and sexualisation, what they are, what it means for women and for children exposed to a steady stream of media and images depicting women as sexual objects for men’s use and entertainment.

-The language in the code is weak and deliberately ambiguous, allowing for easy manipulation.
+Previously, we noted that the language in the code is weak and deliberately ambiguous, allowing for easy manipulation.
 One example of this is the need for advertising to be ruled not just degrading and not just exploitative, but both exploitative and degrading in order to be in breach.
-This allows the ASB to dismiss complaints on the basis that they were only degrading or only exploitative.
+This allows Ad Standards to dismiss complaints on the basis that they were only degrading or only exploitative.

-20) ASB goes to great lengths to justify and excuse sexist, sexually objectifying and demeaning content of women
+20) Ad Standards goes to great lengths to justify and excuse sexist, sexually objectifying and demeaning content of women

-This is how the ASB justified an ad featuring a headless woman pouring milk all over her semi-naked body to sell coffee beans:
+This is how the Ad Standards justified an ad featuring a headless woman pouring milk all over her semi-naked body to sell coffee beans:

 “The Board noted that the woman is voluntarily pouring the milk over herself...the image is not exploitative or degrading, with references to ‘bathing in milk’ often associated with luxury (Cleopatra for example) rather than any demeaning activity.”